 NOTE: Once you open the baggies, they will smell terrible!
 Be prepared!

 Although this is an experiment that you may be bored with, remember that your children have never seen it before!

 Materials: Celery stalks (preferably ones with greens on the tops), two tall, clear glasses of water; food coloring

 Place a different color of food coloring in each cup of water.

 Place one celery stalk in each cup, with the greens at the top.

 Watch and discuss daily.

 The children learn how root systems "drink" water from the bottom and bring it to the top.

 NOTE: We used blue and red food coloring.
-The interesting thing was that after a couple of weeks, the blue one still looked blue and ok, but the red one actually began wilting and turning brown...I guess there is something to that whole fear of red dye...it was proven to us with this experiment!
+The interesting thing was that after a couple of weeks, the blue one still looked blue and okay, but the red one actually began wilting and turning brown...I guess there is something to that whole fear of red dye...it was proven to us with this experiment!

 Provide the children with a piece of white construction paper and a white crayon.
 Encourage them to draw different sized seeds and what their seeds will grow.